-Situated on 40 acres of land, Ballyntyne Learning Farm offers children a haven where they can learn, play, and explore.
-As a field trip destination for schools, groups, and families, children explore a variety of nature-centered subjects through hands-on projects that capture the senses along with fun and engaging demonstrations.
+Situated on 50 acres of land, Ballyntyne Learning Farm offers children an idyllic location where they can learn, play, and explore nature.
+The farm serves as a great destination for children to explore a variety of nature-centered subjects through hands-on projects that capture the senses along with fun and engaging demonstrations.

 WHAT PEOPLE SAY

 Our 8-year-old daughter has been attending camps at Ballyntyne since she was in preschool.
 She absolutely loves it, and we as parents know she is in great hands when she's there.
 Amazing lessons, friendly staff, and beautiful scenery.

 Ballyntyne Learning Farm has been a precious addition to our homeschooling journey for the past six years.
 The farms charm and beauty are what first got my attention.
 Once I saw what a gentle, kind and loving teacher Teacher Kiely was, I was sold.
 Teacher Kiely has taught four of my children and they always come home with their cups overflowing.
 Teacher Brandon is patient, fun and attentive, and I couldn’t think of a better duo to lead my kids in some of their favorite ever days.
 We can’t forget Baby Malia, who has been the cherry on top for my kids this last year.

 I brought my daughter to Ballyntyne for the first time this week, and she loved it so much I immediately signed her up for more classes.
 Kiely is a sweet, fun, and creative teacher!
 She has a really great thing going on out at Ballyntyne, and my daughter is eagerly awaiting her next class at the farm